radar/git-in-the-shell/03-git-rebase-interactive.md

  1 file changed, 35 insertions(+)
 ```

-If I now do `git log --online --reverse` I can see this new commit in the history:
+If I now do `git log --oneline --reverse` I can see this new commit in the history:

 ```
 c10be43 git add patch placeholder